Loading…

 We currently cover 15 airlines with 43 verified configurations and 10,000+ seats.
 Our deepest coverage is Australian carriers (Qantas, Virgin Australia, Jetstar, QantasLink) plus major international airlines including Singapore Airlines, Emirates, and Cathay Pacific.

-Check your booking confirmation email — it usually lists the aircraft type.
+Check your booking confirmation email.
+It usually lists the aircraft type.
 You can also use our flight number search, or check the airline's website under "Manage Booking."
 We have a guide to help you identify your aircraft.

 We track airline refit announcements and update within days of a confirmed cabin change.
 Every seat map shows its verification date and data sources so you know exactly how current it is.